-The district's Department of Psychological Services employs twenty-four professional staff, all of whom are licensed by the Texas State Board of Examiners of Psychologists (TSBEP) as Licensed Specialists in School Psychology (LSSP).
-Twenty-two professional staff members are doctoral level professionals with fifteen staff also having dual licensure through the Texas State Board of Examiners of Psychologists as Licensed Psychologists.
-Currently our internship program has eight doctoral intern positions in its APA accredited Professional Psychology Intern Training program.
+The district's Department of Psychological Services employs thirty-four professional staff, all of whom are licensed by the Texas State Board of Examiners of Psychologists (TSBEP) as Licensed Specialists in School Psychology (LSSP).
+Thirty-four professional staff members are doctoral level professionals with nineteen staff also having dual licensure through the Texas State Board of Examiners of Psychologists as Licensed Psychologists.
+Currently our internship program has nine doctoral intern positions in its APA accredited Professional Psychology Intern Training program.
 Two full-time secretaries and one part-time student assistant complete the members of our department.

-The CFISD Department of Psychological Services has been recognized three times in the past as the most outstanding psychological division of the Texas Psychological Association (TPA) and once by the Texas Association of School Psychologists (TASP) in 2002.
+The CFISD Department of Psychological Services has been recognized three times in the past as the most outstanding psychological division of the Texas Psychological Association (TPA) and twice by the Texas Association of School Psychologists (TASP) in 2002 and most recently in 2018.
 The department received the last Award of Excellence for School Psychological Services given jointly by the American Psychological Association (APA) and the National Association of School Psychologists (NASP).
 Members of the department have been named the "Outstanding School Psychologist" in Texas by the Division of School Psychology, Texas Psychological Association.

-In 2004 the department opened a Family Counseling Clinic in order to serve students and families in our district.
+In 2004 the department opened the Family Interaction Training (FIT) Clinic in order to serve students and families in our district.
 The department’s psychology interns are able to act as therapists under the supervision of licensed staff through “live and video supervision” as well as supervision and processing after the night’s sessions.

 Many of our former psychology Interns are employed as psychologists in schools across the country.
 Others have chosen a career in academia.
 Several have become Directors of their own Psychological Services Departments in other districts.
 Finally, many interns have elected to remain within our department when staff positions become available.